 P.L.
 86-272 is a federal law that allows a business to send representatives into a state to solicit orders for goods without being subject to a net income tax in the state, as long as these orders are approved by the business outside the state.

 Apportionment refers to the ratio used for state income tax purposes to allocate taxable income to a state.
 Three-factor implies a property, payroll, and sales factor ratio to be considered.
 Single-factor implies a sales factor only is used to source revenue.

-Arun Dubey, EA, is a state and local tax manager with a focus on state income and franchise tax, sales tax, property tax and indirect tax.
-Arun has over nine years of tax experience specializing in multistate tax.
+Arun Dubey, EA, is a state and local tax senior manager with a focus on state income and franchise tax, sales tax, property tax and indirect tax.
+Arun has over 10 years of tax experience specializing in multistate tax.

-Arun has experience with multistate corporations, partnerships, hedge funds, private…Learn More
+Arun has experience with multistate corporations, partnerships, hedge funds,…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More